lauro-cesar/local_auth_wall/README.md

 class MyApp extends StatelessWidget {
-  /// String to define the defaultRoute (Anytime wee can use context.read<AuthWallNotifier>(). routeIsAuthorized
+  /// String to define the defaultRoute (Anytime wee can use context.read<AuthWallNotifier>().routeIsAuthorized(routeName) to check the authorization state (bool)

-  (routeName) to check the authorization state (bool) final String defaultRouteName = "root";
+  final String defaultRouteName = "root";